Written by: Matt Pepin

 20 Years Old – Throw: R – Bat: S – 6’0” 170 lbs – ETA 2023

 Mets fans should begin to familiarize themselves with the name, Endy Rodriguez.
 The 2018 international signee signed for just $10,000.
 His profile is as interesting and exciting as anyone, an athletic switch-hitting catcher with the ability to play corner OF and 1B.

 So far throughout rookie ball, he’s shown an excellent ability to put bat to ball, take walks as well as maintaining a good BABIP.

-From both sides of the plate, he’s very advanced in all facets, his comfort and fluidity in the box is very rare for a 20-year-old.
-He has very good hip rotation creating torque and his bat path is particularly good, getting lots of loft producing ideal launch angles.
+From both sides of the plate, he’s very advanced in all facets, his comfort and fluidity in the box are very rare for a 20-year-old.
+He has very good hip rotation creating torque and his bat path is particularly good, getting lots of lofts producing ideal launch angles.